Kerala court extends police remand of Jolly, two others till Oct 18

 Crime branch officials also questioned Shaju, Jolly's present husband and his father Xavier for the third time regarding the death of Sili, Shaju's first wife.
 Sili's relatives raised a fresh complaint on Wednesday stating that their sister died on the day she went for a wedding and about 320 gm of gold ornaments had gone missing.

-Among the dead were Roy's parents Annamma (2002) and Tom Thomas (2008).
-Roy died in 2011.
+Among the dead were Annamma (2002) and Tom Thomas (2008), parents of Roy.
+They died in 2011.
 Three other relatives, including a one-year-old girl child, had also died in a suspicious manner.

 Jolly married Roy's relative Shaju in 2017.